 Central City, Kansas, is an extinct town in Anderson County.

-A blacksmith shop was established close to the mercantile store in 1859.
-A school was built two blocks south of Marsh’s store.
-That year, the voting precinct for Reeder Township was moved from Cresco to Central City in 1859.
+In 1859, a blacksmith shop was established close to the mercantile store.
+Two blocks south of Marsh’s store, a school was built.
+That year, the voting precinct for Reeder Township was moved from Cresco to Central City.

 The Marshes moved to Humboldt in 1860, and John S. Johnson became the new store owner.